axxs/tassie-discord-bot/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the Tassie Reddit Bot!
+We welcome contributions to improve the Tassie Discord Bot!

 ### Development Workflow